 A somewhat similar issue appears in Pennsylvania, where the use of the pike is suggested as a solution to the problem that "the Spirit of our People supplies more Men than we can furnish with Fire Arms, a deficiency which all the Industry of our ingenious Gunsmiths cannot suddenly supply..."
 But a little later in the same paragraph, we see evidence that it was not firearms in the modern sense that was in sort supply, because "Each Pikeman to have a cutting Sword, and where it can be procured, a Pistol."
-55

-Washington complained at various times that his forces had been well armed, but that various public arms had drifted away with the soldiers.
-Unsurprisingly, he complained "The scandalous Loss, waste, and private appropriation of Public Arms, during the last Campaign is beyond all conception."
-He also asked the state governments to ask for an accounting of the public arms that had been issued to various regiments, but also made another request that shows that Washington believed that there were large numbers of privately owned firearms in America:
+Washington complained at various times that his forces had been well armed, but that various public arms had drifted away with the soldiers.59 Unsurprisingly, he complained "The scandalous Loss, waste, and private appropriation of Public Arms, during the last Campaign is beyond all conception."
+He also asked the state governments to ask for an accounting of the public arms that had been issued to various regiments, but also made another request that shows that Washington believed that there were large numbers of privately owned firearms in America: "I beg you will not only do this, but purchase all, fit for the field, that can be procured from private persons, of which there must be a vast Number in the Government."

-54 George Washington, December 22, 1777, General Orders, Writings of George Washington 10:190.
+57 George Washington, December 22, 1777, General Orders, Writings of George Washington 10:190.

-55 August 26, 1775, Colonial Records of Pennsylvania 10:322.
+58 August 26, 1775, Colonial Records of Pennsylvania 10:322.

-56 George Washington to the New York Legislature, March 1, 1777, Writings of George Washington 7:215-16.
+59 George Washington to the New York Legislature, March 1, 1777, Writings of George Washington 7:215-16.
+George Washington to the Massachusetts Council, February 28, 1777, Writings of George Washington